MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ---
 # Visual Studio administrator guide

-In enterprise environments, system administrators typically deploy installations to end-users from a network share or by using systems management software.
+In enterprise environments, system administrators typically deploy installations to end users from a network share or by using systems management software.
 We've designed the Visual Studio setup engine to support enterprise deployment by giving system administrators the ability to create a network install location, to pre-configure installation defaults, to deploy product keys during the installation process, and to manage product updates after a successful rollout.

 This administrator guide provides scenario-based guidance for enterprise deployment in networked environments.